YahnisElsts/wp-update-server/README.md

 1. Upload the `wp-update-server` directory to your site.
 You can rename it to something else (e.g. `updates`) if you want.
 2. Make the `cache` and `logs` subdirectories writable by PHP.
-3. Create a Zip archive of your plugin directory.
+3. Create a Zip archive of your plugin's directory.
 The name of the archive must be the same as the name of the directory + ".zip".
 4. Copy the Zip file to the `packages` subdirectory.
 5. Verify that the API is working by visiting `/wp-update-server/?action=get_metadata&slug=plugin-directory-name` in your browser.
 You should see a JSON document containing various information about your plugin (name, version, description and so on).